DanielGaon/TransferPortal/README.md

 GET /files/name #Opens the uploaded file in browser

+DELETE /files/name #Deletes the uploaded file in browser

 *Make sure the files are in local folder, for practice there are 2 examples files named: example-1.pdf test.txt